karens/import_drupal/README.md

 # Import From Drupal

-This is a module that is designed as an example of how to import nodes and images from a Drupal 8 site.
+This is a module that is designed as an example of how to import nodes and images from a Drupal 8 site by pulling in data from a JSON feed.
+Much of this would be useful and relevant for pulling content in from any other JSON source.

 ## Prepare the Source Site
 There is not much preparation needed.
 It should be a Drupal 8 site with an 'article' content type that has a body and 'field_image' image field.